SammyJoeOsborne/SpriterMC/ReadMe.md

 * Queued commands that will execute once the SpriterMC is loaded and ready for display, so you don't have to wait on an event listener to start issuing calls such as play(), playbackSpeed = -1.5, currentFrame(), setAnimationByName(), etc. (You can still add an event listener to wait for the SpriterMC.SPRITER_MC_READY if you need to)

 ### TODO List
-* Add ability to switch fluidly between Animations (it will tween between them instead of instantly switching as it currently does)
+* Add ability to switch fluidly between Animations (it will tween between them instead of instantly switching as it currently does).
+Should be available next release.
 * Optimize and cleanup code
 * Add better Error checking
 * Possibly add an adjustable rootPath variable to correct any relative pathing issues from the SWF when loading individual assets